-INDICATORS: a. collaborating with community and provincial agencies to address the needs of students and their families; and f. facilitating the meaningful participation of members of the school community and local community in decision-making.

-INDICATORS: c. promoting in the school community a common

-priorities and strategic initiatives.

-INDICATORS: b. providing learning opportunities, based on research informed principles of effective teaching, learning and leadership, to support building the capacity of all members of the school community to fulfill their educational roles; and d. promoting collegial relations, collaboration, critical thinking and innovation in the school community.
+COMPETENCY: INDICATORS: (1) Building Effective Relationships a. collaborating with community and provincial agencies to address the needs of students and their families; and f. facilitating the meaningful participation of members of the school community and local community in decision-making.
+COMPETENCY: INDICATORS: (3) Visionary Leadership c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives.
+COMPETENCY: INDICATORS: (4) Leading Learning b. providing learning opportunities, based on research informed principles of effective teaching, learning and leadership, to support building the capacity of all members of the school community to fulfill their educational roles; and d. promoting collegial relations, collaboration, critical thinking and innovation in the school community.